+44 (0) 1384 567430 Email Us

 WHAT IS THE DIFFERENCE BETWEEN A BOW SHACKLE AND A DEE SHACKLE?

-As the two most common types of shackle, Bow Shackles and dee shackles exhibit many of the same qualities, however there are some key differences which make each type better suited to certain situations.
+As the two most common types of shackle, bow shackles and dee shackles exhibit many of the same qualities.
+However, there are some key differences which make each type better suited to certain situations.

 30 Products